pyfolio/folio/docs/quickstart.rst

 ==========

 This page gives a quick introduction to Folio.
 It assumes you have Folio installed.
-If you do not, head over to the installation section.
+If is not, head over to the installation section.

 A minimal project
 -----------------